EricHislop/CodeChallenge/README.md

  - All users from Premium tier subscription which have less than 4 properties

- - All users that live in a different city that their properties
+ - All users that live in a different city than their properties

+#### Task Group 2
  - After creating the functions, expose them in a restful application and create a dashboard displaying the results

 Assignment for pair programming